bogdan-szabo-sociomantic/ocean-1/README.rst

   in an existing one: this can be used for creating a sequence of exceptions to trace the source of an error through the program hierarchy.

+  ``ExceptionChain`` transforms an exception into an foreach'able data structure consisting of the sequence of exceptions accessible via the ``Exception.next`` pointer.

 v1.13 (2014-05-20)
 ------------------